wechaty/docusaurus/_posts/2018-03-09-can-typescript-really-live-up-to-its-hype.md

 But is it really?
 If you are a seasoned programmer, are you willing to get your hands tied up by MS Typescript, and suffer all its drawbacks in the mean time?

-Click on the blog topic to continue reading...

 <!--more-->

 ## About Pure ES6 instead of Typescript